hapax/hapax.github.io/assets/emcc.md

 \gamma L',
 $$

-using time dilation to relate the elapsed time as measured in the ruler's frame.
+using time dilation to calculate the elapsed time as measured in the ruler's frame.
 Thus, the apparent length $L'$ is *shorter* than the proper length $L$ by a factor $\gamma$.